Ecommerce is booming, getting new customers is getting harder and pricier.

 In ecommerce, retention marketing is the activities that make customers return to your store and buy again.
 These activities stimulate loyalty and ongoing repeat buying.

-In short, with customer retention, you:
+In short, with customer retention marketing, you:

 We’ll expand on these in a bit.